 Nobody ever wants to hear Dr. McOmie say “You have a cavity”.
-Sometimes it happens, most everyone has at least one filling even the luckiest of people.
-Sometimes needing a filling is not your fault it could be from a developmental defect in the tooth or a chip, crack or broken tooth.
+Sometimes it happens, almost everyone has at least one filling even the luckiest of people.
+Sometimes needing a filling is not your fault it could be from a developmental defect in the tooth or a chip, crack, or broken tooth.
 Honestly, we all probably could floss a little better, right?
 Flossing does help prevent cavities in between teeth.
 Once it is established that a filling is needed, then Dr. McOmie will give you the options of what to fill it with!
 Not all fillings are the same, and there are many things to fill teeth with.
 Many people are surprised to know this; let’s take a closer look at these options.
 There are advantages and disadvantages to each and every kind of filling material.

 Different Types Of Teeth Fillings